- 1. Winnie-The-Pooh by A. A. Milne

 3. The Mitten by Jan Brett

 The Mitten is a recreation of a popular Ukrainian folktale.
 This book will show kids the importance of a small comfort on a cold winter day.
 The storyline revolves around a mitten and how it provides comfort to different creatures.

 One day, when Nichi drops a mitten while walking in the woods, a mole crawls into it to find warmth.
 Afterward, a rabbit and a brown bear found refuge in the mitten on a cold winter.

 Moral: Value things that life gives you, as some people don’t even have the bare minimum necessities to lead a comfortable life.

 4. Mrs. Pepperpot Stories by Alf Proysen

-Mrs. Pepperpot Stories have been enchanting children for over 60 years and still holds the same charm.
-The stories have changed a lot with the passing generations, so you can read this book with your kids and tell your time’s version to them.
+Mrs. Pepperpot Stories has been enchanting children for over 60 years and still holds the same charm.
+The stories have changed significantly with the passing generations, so you can read this book with your kids and tell your time’s version to them.

 Moral: Every Mrs. Pepperpot’s story has a different underlying message.
 But overall, the series tells children how to cope with tricky situations.

 5. The Snowy Day by Ezra Jack Keats